gfonsecabr/shadoks-PACE2025/tt-open-wbo-inc/README.md

         make rs -j

 Then rename the tt-open-wbo-inc-Glucose4_1_static file to anytime and copy it to the same directory as the other executable files.

+This version of the solver has been modified in the following ways:

+ - The input file is from standard input because optil.io does not accept files saved to disk
+ - The execution stops after the nuwls solver
+ - Some default parameters have been changed